kwilteam/docs/docs/kuneiform/sql-as-understood-by-kwil/scalar-functions.md

 ### error(_X_)

-The error function raises an exception, and causes the SQL statement X to fail.
-It takes a string that will be returned to the user in the query result.
+The error function raises an exception, and causes the SQL statement to fail.
+It takes a string _X_ that will be returned to the user in the query result when triggered.

 ### format(_FORMAT,..._)